Luigi-San/pokered/README.md

 * Increase walking speed (always, or only while holding B)
 * Use Cut/Surf/Strength directly from the overworld
-* Allow more precise control over text delay (0 to 7 frames per letter)
+* Allow more precise control over text delay (0 to 7 frames per letter, with option to make 0 the default)
 * Disable low health alarm, or make it beep only a few times and then stop
 * Improvements to battle screen (more info about selected move, show "caught" indicator, etc)